Facts About Generics

 Q. Where are generics manufactured?

-A. Generic manufacturing facilities are required to meet the same FDA standards of good manufacturing practices as brand-name medications.
-All manufacturing facilities, both inside and outside the United States, are inspected by the FDA to ensure these practices are followed for any prescription drug sold in the United States.
+A. Generic prescription medications are manufactured in modern facilities that are required to meet the same FDA standards of good manufacturing practices as brand-name medications.
+All manufacturing facilities are inspected by the FDA to ensure these practices are followed.5

 Q. Why do generics cost less than brand-name products?

-A. Generic medicines benefit from the scientific research and clinical trials that have already been done by their branded counterparts.
-Since the FDA has already determined that the medicine is safe and effective, generic manufacturers need only demonstrate that the generic medication has the exact chemical equivalent as the brand and that it will work the same way in the body - which is a great deal less expensive to do.
-Plus, generic manufacturers do not need to roll expensive advertising costs into the price of the medicine.
+A. Generic medicines get to "piggyback" on scientific research and clinical trials that have already been done by their branded counterparts.
+Since the FDA has already determined that the medicine is safe and effective, generic manufacturers need to demonstrate that the generic medication has the exact chemical equivalent as the brand and that it will work the same way in the body - which is a great deal less expensive to do.
+Plus, generic manufacturers do not need to roll expensive advertising and marketing costs into the price of the medicine.4

 Q. Where can I find more information on generic drugs?